atomicsingh/git-playbook/README.md

 ## 🚀 Getting Started

+> **Workflow Note:**
+> The standard workflow is to create feature and fix branches from the `dev` branch, merge them into `dev` via pull requests, and then merge `dev` into `main` for production releases.
+This keeps `main` stable and production-ready while allowing collaborative development in `dev`.

 1. Start with [Module 1](./01-introduction/README.md) if you're new to Git
 2. Jump to specific modules based on your current knowledge level
 3. Follow the practical exercises in each module